I’ve always wanted to write for a living because well, I can write 😂 But, it is really different being out here in the real world.

 CV and Portfolio

 I think it helped me that I have this blog and other websites where I contributed my writings—especially Thought Catalog.
 I make sure to include my online portfolio.
 It will give off the impression that well, you write.
+Now, I am glad that I can finally send a year worth of writing samples.

 [EDITED] deleted my attached resume [EDITED]